ovotech/ovo-com-tech-radar/README.md

   appropriate for a pull request
 - review and comment on pull requests

+In order to assess or trial a significant technology that's not listed on the Radar, please use our #ovo-com-tech Slack channel to start a discussion and share your use case with others.

-You can also get in touch with us via [ovotech/general](https://gitter.im/ovotech/general) channel on Gitter.
-Please use our OVO.com #ovo-com-tech Slack channel for internal discussions.
+For any external contributions, please raise an issue or get in touch with us via our [ovotech/general](https://gitter.im/ovotech/general) channel on Gitter.